mccright/PythonStuff/README.md

 ### useRandomUserAgent
 * [useRandomUserAgent](https://github.com/mccright/PythonStuff/blob/main/useRandomUserAgent.py) is just a reminder for me about rotating my user_agent strings.

 ### checkResponseCodes
 * [checkResponseCodes](https://github.com/mccright/PythonStuff/blob/main/checkResponseCodes.py) is a list of all the http Codes from the IANA Hypertext Transfer Protocol (HTTP) Status Code Registry in the form of a long 'case statement.'
 I wanted it around so that I could copy ot the subset that I needed at any given time.
 It is not meant to be used as is.

+### http-response-codes
+* [http-response-codes](https://github.com/mccright/PythonStuff/blob/main/http-response-codes.py) is a CLI script that emits a list of all the http Codes from your current http module plus their short description & long description.
+I usually pipe its output through grep for the code I am trying to understand.

 ### createRandomStrings.py